 have a large middle section for computer use.

-Talk with your eye healthcare provider about your daily computer use and vision needs.
+Talk with your eye healthcare provider about your daily computer use and vision needs

-He or she can help figure out which type of lens will work best for you.
+to find which type of lens will work best for you.